JuliaIO/ChunkCodecs.jl/LibLz4/README.md

 # ChunkCodecLibLz4

-## Warning: ChunkCodecLibLz4 is currently a WIP and its API may drastically change at any time.

 This package implements the ChunkCodec interface for the following encoders and decoders using the lz4 C library <https://lz4.org/>